 The QR code is a Quick Response Code.
 It’s similar to an old-fashioned barcode or UPC code.
 Yet it’s different from a bar code in that it can store an unlimited amount of info within a symbol — and a quick scan of that symbol reveals a wealth of info that is helpful.

 A QR code is better than a barcode or UPC because:

-2. It can be regularly updated to reflect timely, new info; and
+- It can be regularly updated to reflect timely and new info; and

 Clever Ways To Use Custom QR Codes

 It’s actually amazing how many unique ways that custom QR codes are being used these days!

-First, before we get to all the fun ways that you can use custom QR codes, let’s look at some great examples.
+First, before we get to all the fun uses for QR codes in everyday life, let’s look at some great examples.

 - 8 Great Ways To Use Custom QR Codes

 - 10 Creative Ways To Use QR Codes For Marketing